ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 Flux and Mono live in the reactor.com.publisher package.
 Reactor.core.scheduler contains the FIFO task executor.

 By default the Publisher and Subscriber will use the same thread.
 With publishOn() the publisher can force the subscriber to use a different thread, while the subscriber can do the same with subscribeOn().

-For Reactor 3.x there will be more focus on the [javadoc](http://projectreactor.io/core/docs/api).
+For Reactor 3.x there will be more focus on the [javadoc](http://projectreactor.io/core/docs/api), as this has been lagging behind the new developments.
+I understand, as we developers are soo good with keeping our documentation up to date;-)

 <a name="rxjava" />

 # RxJava

 Why Reactor when there’s already RxJava2?

-Java 6 vs Java 8
-Do I need all the cardinality they expose?
+RxJava2 is java 6 while for Reactor the Spring team decided to go all in and focus only on java 8.
+This means that you can make use of all the new and fancy java 8 features.

-Am I going to use a Spring 5 application
+If you are going to use Spring 5, reactor might be the better option.

+But if you are happy with your RxJava2, there is no direct need to migrate to Reactor.

-Check last two columns of Non blocking and RS types around screenshot
+TODO: Check last two columns of Non blocking and RS types around screenshot

 <a name="spring-5" />